absoludity/blog/content/post/learning-to-paraglide-day-1.md

 Check the webbing of the harness straps every time you fly for damage, cuts, abrasion etc. If you want to know the history of a harness, the seat board is a good place to look (though it'd be replaceable, I assume).

-When you take off your helmut always attach it to your shoulder strap so it's never missing when you get to the launch site.
+When you take off your helmet always attach it to your shoulder strap so it's never missing when you get to the launch site.

 ## Evening session - forward launches